Kenneth Marek, MD

 President and Senior Scientist at The Institute for Neurodegenerative Disorders

-Kenneth Marek is president and senior scientist at the Institute for Neurodegenerative Disorders.
-Dr. Marek's major research interests include identification of biomarkers for early detection, assessment of disease progression and development of new treatments for Parkinson's disease and Alzheimer's disease and related neurodegenerative disorders.
-His specific interest has been in in vivo neuroreceptor imaging biomarkers.
+Kenneth Marek, MD, is President and senior scientist at the Institute for Neurodegenerative Disorders.
+Dr. Marek's major research interests include identification of biomarkers for early detection, assessment of disease progression and development of new treatments for Parkinsonís, Alzheimerís and related neurodegenerative disorders.
+His specific interest is in in vivo neuroreceptor imaging biomarkers.
 He has authored numerous neurology and neuroscience publications on these topics.
-Dr. Marek has and continues to be the principal investigator of several ongoing multi-center international studies (including the Parkinsonís Progression Markers Initiative [PPMI] and the Parkinson Associated Risk Syndrome [PARS] study).
+Dr. Marek is the principal investigator of several ongoing multi-center international studies, including the Parkinsonís Progression Markers Initiative (PPMI) and the Parkinsonís Associated Risk Syndrome (PARS) study.

 - Bay Area Solvent Study - Symptoms (BASS-S) (2012)

 - DAT Imaging in Unaffected LRRK2 Gene Positive Subjects in a Chinese Community Cohort (2011)

 - Clinical Assessment of Patients with PD Who Underwent DAT Scan and FDG PET at the Early Stages of Their Extra-Pyramidal Disorder as Part of Their Initial Workup (2010)

 - The Parkinson's Progression Markers Initiative (PPMI) (2010)

 - Assessing Heart Rate Variability (HRV) in the Parkinson's Associated Risk Study (PARS) Cohort (2009)

 - DAT Imaging in Ashkenazi Jews (AJ) LRRK2 Gene Carriers - a consortium proposal (2009)

 - A Strategy to Develop a Radiotracer Targeting Alpha-Synuclein (2009)